lillyportenier/liri-node-app/README.md

 </ul>
 <h1>Command Usage</h1>
 <ul>
-  <li>Spotify-this-song:  this searches the Spotify API and returns the five results of the search paramaeter.
-In each of the five searches the name of the song, a link to preview the song on Spotify, and the name of the album of the song all appear in the command line.</li>
+  <li>Spotify-this-song:  This searches the Spotify API and returns the top five results of the song searched.
+In each response the name of the song, a link to the preview on Spotify, and the name of the album all appear in the command line.</li>
+ <li>Movie-this:  This searches the OMBD API for the requested movie and displays information for the the movie result.
+This response shows the data in the command line such as moive title, release, year, rating, rotten tomato score, acotrs, plot and more.</li>
+ <li>Concert-this:  This command searches the BandsInTown API for the artist that is requested.
+All the listing of the artists upcomming events are shown in the command line, with information such as the venue name, location, and time of the event. </li>
+ <li>Do-what-it-says: This function takes in the information from the read.txt file and queries a result based on the text that is on the file.
+It will then populate the command line with the appropriate results based on what is in the read.txt file.</li>
 </ul>
+<p>Each of the commands will also take the data that was searched and save it in a seperate text file, random.txt.
+This is saved each time the user requests a search so the user has a record of what has been searched, and the data that was provided is in an easy to read and easy to find location. </p>

 <h1>APIs Used</h1>
 <ul>